Complete Wedding Day Timeline in Ireland – 8 Best Tips

 Whenever I ask my couples what kind of wedding day they are dreaming of, almost each of them is hoping for a relaxed day.
-Marrying your best friend on a beautiful day, seeing all your friends and family gathered in one place, and then spending the whole day with them, then dancing the night away – who could think of a happier wedding day?
+Marrying your best friend, seeing all your friends and family gathered in one place, and then spending the whole day with them and dancing the night away – who could think of a happier wedding day?
 Yet no matter how informal and fun you want your day to be, a relaxing wedding has one must – proper planning.
 And figuring out the best wedding day timeline is one of the key elements.

-Having been photographing weddings for a number of years, I’ve had a chance to capture multiple weddings from start to finish.
+I have photographed over 300 weddings and have had a chance to see different timelines from start to finish.
 I’ve witnessed some amazing events that make your heart sing.
-And occasionally I’ve always witnessed things go wrong – and usually due to lack of planning.
+And occasionally I’ve witnessed things go wrong – and usually due to lack of planning.
 So here are some of my top tips for making your wedding day timeline as relaxing as possible.

-8 Tips for the Best Wedding Day Schedule
+8 Best Time-Saving Tips for Your Wedding Day

 Have a finish time for hair and make-up

 Let’s start from the beginning!
 The first people you’ll see on your big day (besides your family and bridal party) will probably be your hair stylist and make-up artist.
-During your trial they’ll ask you what time your ceremony is scheduled for but that’s not the only thing they need to know!
-Make sure to tell your morning vendors what time they should be done.
-I recommend at least an hour before you have to leave the house (for example, if your ceremony is at 1pm and the church is around the corner, tell them you’ll need to be done by 12).
+Make sure to tell your morning vendors what time they should be finished.
+I recommend 60-90 minutes before you have to leave the house (for example, if your ceremony is at 1pm and the church is around the corner, tell them you’ll need to be done by 12).

-Cracking a bottle of prosecco with your bridesmaids, putting on your dress, letting your dad see you for the first time – all those things take time.
-An hour and a half might sound like a lot but trust me, it flies!
-If you have some spare time left your photographer will love you for it and you’ll get some gorgeous bridal portraits or family photos at home.
+Cracking a bottle of prosecco with your bridesmaids, putting on your dress, letting your Dad see you for the first time – all those things take time.
+An hour and a half might sound like a long time but trust me, it flies!
+If you have some time left, your photographer will love you for it and you’ll get some gorgeous bridal portraits or family photos at home.
 If anything goes wrong (like the whole wedding party searching the house for your mother’s headpiece – true story!), you’ll have lots of extra time.
 The worst thing that can happen on the morning is you constantly checking the clock knowing you’re late for the ceremony and stressing out because of it.

 Invite your guests 15 minutes before the actual ceremony time

 Guests in Ireland are often fashionably late, and there’s not much you can do about it.
-What you can do, though, is just tell them the ceremony is half an hour earlier than is scheduled.
-This way you won’t have stragglers come in 15 minutes after the start of mass.
+What you can do, though, is just tell them the ceremony is 15 earlier than is scheduled – especially if it’s a church wedding!
+This way you won’t have stragglers come in after the start of mass.

 Consider doing a first look